< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 PATRIOT PAC-3 MSE LAUNCHER

 At least 12,000 Patriot missiles have been produced to date.
-The Army plans to evolve the Patriot system to the "Lower Tier Air & Missile Defense System (LTAMDS)", which will be based on an "active electronically scanned array (AESA)" radar, made up of a set of "transmit-receive" modules.
-It will have 360-degree coverage, as well as higher beam agility and resistance to countermeasures.
-The new Patriot system will be an element in the Army's "Integrated Air & Missile Defense Battle Command System (IBCS)", which in turn will be a core element of the "Integrated Air & Missile Defense System", in principle linking together all air defense assets, with the "shooters" obtaining targeting data from "sensors" all over the network.
+The Army is evolving the Patriot system to the "Lower Tier Air & Missile Defense System (LTAMDS)", which based on an "active electronically scanned array (AESA)" radar, made up of a set of "transmit-receive" modules.
+It has 360-degree coverage, as well as higher beam agility and resistance to countermeasures.
+The new Patriot system is an element in the Army's "Integrated Air & Missile Defense Battle Command System (IBCS)", which in turn is a core element of the "Integrated Air & Missile Defense System", in principle linking together all air defense assets, with the "shooters" obtaining targeting data from "sensors" all over the network.
+Full-rate production of the IBCS was initiated in 2023.
+The Patriot ECS was updated from 2019, with generally improved hardware and software, with an eye towards integration with IBCS.

 BACK_TO_TOP

-[2.3] THAAD
+[2.4] THAAD

-* The Patriot system was designed from the outset as capable of intercepting SRBMS, but it was never seen as a useful defense against strategic missiles.
+* The Patriot system was designed from the outset as capable of intercepting SRBMs, but it was never seen as a useful defense against strategic missiles.
 As noted, the US gave up on ABM defense systems in 1976 -- but in the 1980s, US President Ronald Reagan embraced the concept again, passionately believing there had to be an alternative to the ugly logic of nuclear deterrence.

 After lobbying by missile-defense advocates, in 1983 Reagan announced that the US would start a major research program to determine if missile defense was practical.
 Initial studies led to the formation of the Strategic Defense Initiative (SDI) or "Star Wars" in early 1984, with research and development effort was conducted by the Strategic Defense Initiative Organization (SDIO).
 Work then went forward on HTK interceptors -- as well as more speculative technologies, such as particle beam weapons, high-power conventional lasers, and orbiting X-ray lasers that were "pumped" by nuclear explosions.
 The speculative concepts were unpromising, with leading-edge work on the less ambitious "Brilliant Pebbles" scheme.